asantaga/wiserHomeAssistantPlatform/README.md

     - Service `boost_hotwater` : Provides ability to boost the heating in a particular room
     - Service `get_schedule/set_schedule/copy_schedule/assign_schedule`: Provides ability to get/set/copy/assign schedules for rooms, hotwater, lights and shutters
     - Service `set_device_mode`: Provides ability to set the mode of a specific smartplug, hot water, light or shutter.
 It can be set to either `manual` or `auto` , the latter means it follows any schedule set.
-    - Service `remove_orphaned_entries`: Provides ability to remove HA devices for rooms/devices that have been removed from your hub.
-Must have no entities.

 - **UI Cards**
   - Schedule Card to add, edit, delete and rename schedules